YousefSalah123/YousefSalah123/README.md

 ### 👨‍💻 About Me

-[cite_start]I am a motivated Computer Science student at Cairo University specializing in Machine Learning and Artificial Intelligence[cite: 7]. [cite_start]My expertise lies in Python, C++, and Java, and I have hands-on experience building end-to-end ML projects—from data preprocessing and feature engineering to model training and deployment[cite: 8]. [cite_start]With a strong foundation in mathematics (linear algebra, calculus, probability) [cite: 9][cite_start], I am passionate about leveraging data to drive real-world impact[cite: 10]. [cite_start]I am actively seeking opportunities like internships and research collaborations to apply my technical skills and contribute to innovative AI solutions[cite: 10].
+I am a motivated Computer Science student at Cairo University specializing in Machine Learning and Artificial Intelligence.
+My expertise lies in Python, C++, and Java, and I have hands-on experience building end-to-end ML projects—from data preprocessing and feature engineering to model training and deployment.
+With a strong foundation in mathematics (linear algebra, calculus, probability), I am passionate about leveraging data to drive real-world impact.
+I am actively seeking opportunities like internships and research collaborations to apply my technical skills and contribute to innovative AI solutions.

 ---